Triton-Robotics-Training/Embedded-Week-0/week0.md

 - It is also possible to complete the following steps on Windows or Mac, however they are less documented and are more likely to sporadically stop working.

-If you'd like to test on an actual board, you can buy one for like 15 bucks [here](https://www.mouser.com/ProductDetail/STMicroelectronics/NUCLEO-F446RE?qs=PRtH0mD6DWYnuBoPSlbRCA%3D%3D), but if not we have a website where you can run example code in the [ARM mbed Simulator](http://195.130.59.221/).
-One thing to keep in mind with the simulator is that this is an older version of mbed, so while most things are the same, sleep commands and other timing, threading, interrupt related things may be different in syntax when you transition to a real board in fall.
+If you would like to test on an actual board, you can buy one for like 15 bucks [here](https://www.mouser.com/ProductDetail/STMicroelectronics/NUCLEO-F446RE?qs=PRtH0mD6DWYnuBoPSlbRCA%3D%3D), else you can run example code in the [ARM mbed Simulator](http://195.130.59.221/).
+One thing to keep in mind with the simulator is that this is an older version of mbed.
+While most things are the same, sleep commands and other timing, threading, interrupt related things may be different in syntax when you transition to a real board.

 ### Setup steps